1. Blog

 Bacteria and yeast are normal environmental contaminants that occur naturally in your pet’s ears and on his skin.
 The problem occurs when there is an overgrowth that leads to infection.

-What’s worse, a yeast infection can co-occur with a bacterial infection, which makes for a very uncomfortable pup.
+What’s worse, a fungal or yeast infection can co-occur with a bacterial infection, which makes for a very uncomfortable pup.
 It’s also possible that the infection could affect one or both of your pet’s ears.

 Ear Mites